Explore the environmental public health bachelor's degree program at UW-Eau Claire

 The environmental public health program will set you up for success through a paid practicum or internship, which is typically taken the summer between junior and senior year.
 This resume-building learning opportunity will prepare you for employment in your field after graduation.

-Classes for environmental public health majors may include:
+What classes do environmental public health majors take?

 - Environmental biology and conservation